Keeping little ones entertained can be tricky at the best of times – not least when it’s grey and miserable outside.

-You’re never too young to be introduced to the magic of live theatre and Cheltenham’s Everyman Theatre is hosting a number of family-friendly shows in 2021 – including multi award-winning Mischief Theatre’s Groan Ups and the theatre’s ever popular panto is back!
+You’re never too young to be introduced to the magic of live theatre and Cheltenham’s Everyman Theatre hosts a number of family-friendly shows – including touring productions and the theatre’s ever popular panto!

 Expelliarmus!
 Eagle-eyed youngsters can discover which of Gloucester Cathedral’s cloisters doubled as the corridors of Hogwarts during Harry Potter and the Philosopher’s Stone, Harry Potter and the Chamber of Secrets, and The Half Blood Prince at the iconic attraction – with plenty more to discover too.